chinshr/pt-serif-rails/README.md

 # pt-serif-rails

-pt-serif-rails provides the Lato web fonts and stylesheets as a Rails engine for use with the asset pipeline.
+pt-serif-rails provides the PT Serif web fonts and stylesheets as a Rails engine for use with the asset pipeline.

 ## Installation